We know it's a big job to run a Student Chapter, and you guys are doing great work at the ground level making it happen!

 Printable Blurb - Could be used with Exams & the Examen

-Your brainstorming at the Regional Leadership Summits was amazing.
+Your brainstorming at the Leadership Summits was amazing.
 We know the good ideas are flowing!
 There is no minimum number of events required of Chapters, but we suggest at least two events per semester (meetings, service, marketing, lecture) to keep members engaged.

 ASN Trivia Presentation - Use this trivia game at one of your events to increase members' knowledge of the society.
 Find it on our Resources page under 'ASN Trivia Presentation.'